 Changing Class Options (variable credit courses, cross listings, F-repeats, S/U option, audit)

-Under certain circumstances students may elect to change class options (see the Change Class Options page in Voyager on the Registration Menu).
-The selection of some options will require the submission of the appropriate form in the Registrar’s Office.
+Under certain circumstances students may elect to change class options (see the Change Class Options page in Voyager on the Register for Classes Menu).
+The selection of some options will require the submission of the appropriate form in the Registrar’s Office (see Forms).

 Variable unit classes (for example, music lessons at 3 or 6 units) are identified in the class schedule.
 The registration system automatically uses the smallest number of units allowed during the registration transactions.
-Select Set Units for Variable Unit Course to change the value.
+From the Change Class Options page select Set Units for Variable Unit Course to change the value.

 Some classes are listed under more than one department.
 Cross-listed classes are indicated in the class schedule.
 Students must register for the parent listing (department that offers the course), but may request to have it listed on their transcripts under one of the alternate departments.
 The class may be applied different requirements depending on the listing used.
 Students should discuss this choice with their academic advisors.
-Select Cross-List Request Form to get a copy of the form to be completed.
+From the Change Class Options page select Cross-List Request Form to get a copy of the form to be completed.
 This form should be submitted during the class change period at the beginning of the term.
 The class listing will be changed after the registration period concludes.

 See Repeating Courses for rules regarding repeating a course.
-Select F-Repeat Form to access the form to be completed.
+From the Change Class Options page select F-Repeat Form to access the form to be completed.
 This form should be submitted during the class change period at the beginning of the term.

 Students who wish to take a class on an S/U (satisfactory/unsatisfactory) basis should refer to the course catalog to determine if they qualify for this option.
 The S/U option is not available for all courses.
 If the option is not available it will be indicated in the course description section of the class schedule.
-Select S/U Option Form to get a copy of the form to be completed.
+From the Change Class Options page select S/U Option Form to get a copy of the form to be completed.
 The form must be submitted before the end of class change period at the beginning of the term.
 Forms submitted after the deadline will be returned unprocessed.

 Directed Study, Tutorials, IS, Internships, & Supervised Accompanying